How to Track Website SEO Performance in WordPress [Full Guide]

 You can directly install a plugin to gain insights into when to refine your SEO strategy by measuring key SEO metrics.
 You can refine your approach and double down on your website’s SEO performance.

-In this blog post, we’ll walk you through 6 important metrics to monitor consistently for your WordPress site, how to track website SEO performance in WordPress, and more.
+In this blog post, we’ll walk you through various important metrics to monitor consistently for your WordPress site, how to track website SEO performance in WordPress, and more.

 What is SEO Tracking?